Volt Luxembourg: Governance

 As of 2023, Volt is against making Luxembourgish an official language of the European Union.

 History

-The party was officially founded on 10 November 2018, as part of the pan-European movement Volt Europa.
+The party was officially founded on 10 November 2018, as the national branch of Volt Europa, a progressive and federalist European political alliance.
 The aim of the party and movement is to reform Europe, make it more democratic and strengthen the European Parliament, to which end it established offshoots across Europe.

 European Election 2019

 The party's list of candidates for the European elections was officially presented on 20 March 2019.
 Thanks in part to a signature by DP member of parliament Max Hahn, in Luxembourg candidate lists require 250 signatures of support from voters or a people's representative, the list could be officially submitted and the party could stand for election.
 With roots in Luxembourg, Italy, Spain, France, America, Portugal and Great Britain, the list of candidates was very international in character.
 In addition to the candidates Marthe Hoffmann, Daniel Silva and Julia Pitterman, the former rector of the University of Luxembourg, Rolf Tarrach, stood as the top candidate, the chair of the group of British immigrants living in Luxembourg (Brill) and co-chair of British in Europe, Fiona Godfrey, and Christopher Lilyblad, Betzdorf local councillor, former CSV member and project manager at the EU Commission, stood for the party.

 In the run-up to the election, RTL initially refused to broadcast an election advertisement for the party because it was in French instead of Luxembourgish.
 After an intervention by the independent broadcasting authority (Alia), the station broadcast the election spot after all.

 Prior to the election, candidates from the party joined other candidates in signing a pledge to use their parliamentary position to strengthen LGBTQ protections in EU law and policy, create an environment for LGBTI human rights defenders, be an ally for underrepresented voices and ensure EU leadership on LGBTI rights.
 The party stressed that the EU must face and better address global issues such as affordable housing, poverty, gender inequality, homophobia, youth unemployment, the climate crisis and corruption.
 For Volt, the European Union is too focused on technocratic projects and needs to put citizens back at the centre of the project.

 In the European elections, the party obtained just under 26,500 votes (2.11%), thus failing to obtain a mandated representative in Luxembourg, but achieving Volt's best relative result.
 However, with the German MEP Damian Boeselager, the party has a representative in the European Parliament as part of the European movement, as Boeselager confirmed after the election.